The Courtship of Princess Leia: Reception

 Reception for The Courtship of Princess Leia was predominantly positive and the book was a New York Times Bestseller in both its hardback and paperback formats.
 Both The Hamilton Spectator and the Milwaukee Sentinel have given positive reviews for the novel and the reviewer for the Milwaukee Sentinel commented that the book continued the "stellar tradition of George Lucas' Star Wars movies".
 Trade reviews were also mostly positive, and Publishers Weekly opined that although parts of the book were disappointing, "the novel [raised] expectations for Wolverton's future works once he moves on to other things".
 Tor.com included the book in a list of "Where to Begin with Star Wars Books", as they saw it as "one of the craziest Star Wars novels ever written" and that "after you read it you won’t be able to think of any other way that Han and Leia’s relationship could have progressed towards marriage".

 Legacy

-The Chu'unthor was mentioned in the 2010 reference book The Jedi Path, although in 2014, following the acquisition of Lucasfilm by Disney, all spin-off works up to that point (excluding The Clone Wars) were made non-canon.
+The Chu'unthor was mentioned in the 2010 reference book The Jedi Path.
+In 2014, following the acquisition of Lucasfilm by Disney, all spin-off works up to that point (excluding The Clone Wars) were declared non-canon and part of the Star Wars Legends universe.
 Dathomir became a major location in The Clone Wars, retroactively established as the homeworld of both Darth Maul and Asajj Ventress (replacing Rattatak).

-Dathomir, and the witches, were both referenced in The Book of Boba Fett when Fett receives a Rancor.
-Fett mentions wanting to ride the rancor, "Like the witches on Dathomir."
+Dathomir and the witches were both referenced in The Book of Boba Fett when Boba Fett receives a rancor.
+Fett mentions wanting to ride the rancor "like the witches on Dathomir."